yyang-pplus/yyang-pplus.github.io/_posts/2021-02-10-pds-assertions.md

 Assertions used in this way not only improve the maintainability by acting as a better form of comments, but also guarantee the statements it makes about the effects of the code to be true.

-Furthermore, **Some preconditions, postconditions and invariants can be expressed as assertions.** The purpose of this kind of assertions is to check for programming errors, rather than to handle run-time errors that may occur during normal program execution.
+Furthermore, **Some preconditions, postconditions, and invariants can be expressed as assertions.** The purpose of this kind of assertions is to check for programming errors, rather than to handle run-time errors that may occur during normal program execution.
 Like this:

 ```cpp
 {% include src/2021-02-10-pds-assertions/assertion-as-precondition.hpp %}